Active ingredients per 2 capsules:

 How it works?

 Bile acids from the gall bladder digest fats (including cholesterol) by emulsifying fats into micelles to facilitate the absorption of fat into the bloodstream.
 The presence of Oryza Sterol phytosterols, especially β-sitosterol, hinders the formation of cholesterol micelle.
-This helps to reduce the amount of cholesterol absorbed into the blood and hence lowers the cholesterol levels in the body.
+This helps to reduce the amount of cholesterol absorbed into the blood and hence supports healthy cholesterol levels in the body.